Research Goes to School

 Click here to go the Research Goes to School Application.

 Your teacher is interested in participating in the Research Goes to School Program offered by Purdue University.
 Selected Participants will become Teacher-Leaders at your school.
 The expectation is that Participants will share the scientific and pedagogical learning from the summer workshop with other teachers in your school.
 In addition, the lesson(s) developed during the summer and its effectiveness will also be shared.
 Should your teacher be selected as a Participant in the summer workshop, he/she MUST be willing to become a Teacher-Leader and research participant.

 This is a five-year program funded by the National Science Foundation.
-In Year Four, we are focusing on the science of nanotechnology.
+In Year Five, we are focusing on the science of nanotechnology.
 Research Goes to School is designed to help teachers make important connections for students between the tools and electronics around them, and the science taught in your school.
 Ultimately, we hope to spark interest in STEM fields by sharing numerous grand-challenge topics with prospective college students.